scaleoutsean/hcicollector/README.md

 The HCICollector is a fully packaged metrics collection and graphing project for Element OS 11+ and vSphere 6+ clusters.
 It is based on the following components packaged as individual containers:

 - sfcollector: container with SolidFire Python SDK.
-Runs a Python script that collects storage cluster data and feeds it to GraphiteDB
+Runs a Python script that collects SolidFire storage cluster data and feeds it to GraphiteDB
 - vmwcollector: vSphere stats collector.
 Collects vSphere data and feeds it to GraphiteDB
 - graphite: database that stores received time series data
 - grafana and grafana-renderer: graphing engine and a renderer with a Web UI that visualizes Graphite data through SolidFire and vSphere dashboards